PEXANE2/azure-docs.tr-tr/articles/key-vault/vs-key-vault-add-connected-service.md

     }
    ```

-1. Sonraki dosyayı `About.cshtml.cs` açın ve aşağıdaki kodu yazın:
+1. Daha sonra `About.cshtml.cs` dosyası açın ve aşağıdaki kodu yazın:
-   1. Bu using ifadesiyle bir `Microsoft.Extensions.Configuration` başvuru ekleyin:
+   1. Bu using ifadesiyle `Microsoft.Extensions.Configuration` bir başvuru ekleyin:

        ```csharp
        using Microsoft.Extensions.Configuration